 To sustain the critical role played by groundwater in the sustainability of the ecological ecosystem, especially during dry or fair-weather conditions, groundwater recharge and discharge must be safeguarded.
 Quantifying the contribution of groundwater to surface water is necessary to safeguard groundwater availability and the ecological needs of the environment.
 This can be done using various techniques such as direct seepage measurements using seepage meters; hydraulic tests using mini piezometers; chemical analysis; trace tests; hydrograph separation.
+However, quantifying groundwater contribution to surface water such are rivers require a demonstration of feasible or practical methods.
+Such methods require systematic review and piloting them in catchment of different physiographic characteristics from both fluxes and tracer perspectives.

-- Step 1: Identify available commercial forestry e.g., pine trees, and gum trees (eucalyptus trees) within the area. - Step 2: Review historical data on stream flow within the area. - Step 3: Identify potential sources of stream flow changes: abstraction for water supply or forestry and vegetation impacts. - Step 4: Identify the extent of groundwater use in the area.
+- Step 1: Identify available commercial forestry e.g., pine trees, and gum trees (eucalyptus trees) within the area. - Step 2: Review historical data on stream flow within the area.

+Step 3: Identify potential sources of stream flow changes: abstraction for water supply or forestry and vegetation impacts.

+Step 4: Identify the extent of groundwater use in the area.

-- Step 1: Conduct a site visit with the relevant specialist. - Step 2: Conduct hydrocensus and determine groundwater flow direction. - Step 3: Conduct field assessment on the extent of the receding groundwater and river water levels. - Step 4: Map the extent and spatial distribution of plantations within the area. - Step 5: Establish the extent of forestry impacts on stream flow reduction in the area.
+Step 1: Conduct a site visit with the relevant specialist.

+Step 2: Conduct hydrocensus and determine groundwater flow direction.

+Step 3: Conduct field assessment on the extent of the receding groundwater and river water levels.

+Step 4: Map the extent and spatial distribution of plantations within the area.

+Step 5: Establish the extent of forestry impacts on stream flow reduction in the area.